Goshen, New Hampshire: Education

-Goshen and the neighboring town of Lempster maintained a combined elementary and middle school, called Goshen-Lempster Cooperative School, located in Lempster.
+Starting in 1954, Goshen and the neighboring town of Lempster maintained a combined elementary and middle school, called Goshen-Lempster Cooperative School, located in Lempster.
 The school served kindergarten through eighth grade.
-The cooperative was dissolved in June 2016.
-The majority of Goshen elementary and middle-school aged children now attend Newport, NH schools; the Newport school system now acts as the anchor system for Goshen students.
+The cooperative between the two towns was dissolved in June 2016 due to a dispute over costs and taxes, with the school subsequently being renamed Lempster Community School.
+The Newport, NH school district now is the anchor system for the majority of Goshen elementary and middle-school aged children.

 After eighth grade, students are given the choice of attending several neighboring high schools, including Newport High School, Sunapee Middle-High School, and Kearsarge Regional High School.